rencreations/atlas/docs/architecture.md

 ## Security notes

 The happy path is well covered; the cases below are the ones that historically bit us.
 Each entry links to the issue that motivated the fix.

+## Security notes

+The happy path is well covered; the cases below are the ones that historically bit us.
+Each entry links to the issue that motivated the fix.